 - Process backed by AS/NZS4801

-CPS National’s Micro Power System (MPS) is designed to replace mains power as an alternative to traditional poles and wires.
-Using a combination of solar arrays, diesel generator, inverter and battery bank, the MPS is a robust stand-alone solution to replace mains power, or where mains power is not available.
+CPS National’s Standalone Power System (SPS) is designed to replace mains power as an alternative to traditional poles and wires.
+Using a combination of solar arrays, diesel generator, inverter and battery bank, the SPS is a robust stand-alone solution to replace mains power, or where mains power is not available.

 - 12VDC, 24VDC and 48VDC Solar Hybrid System